angelalarson/ENVS-193DS_workshop-07/README.md

 ## General information

-What is this repo for?
+this repo is for testing out forking an basic git/github actions and for reference for linear regressino

-Whose repo is it?
-Who is contributing to it?
+this is my repo forked from fjoyce

 ## Data and file information